Conquer Cancer Foundation of the American Society of Clinical Oncology

 - Carrying out our obligations and enforcing our rights arising from any contracts entered between you and us, including for billing and collection.

 B. Conquer Cancer’s Legitimate Business Interests.
-We use your information in connection with Conquer Cancer’s legitimate business interests: for example, fraud prevention, maintaining the security of our network and services, direct marketing, and improvement of our Website, products, and services.
+We use your information in connection with Conquer Cancer’s legitimate business interests: including, without limitation, fraud prevention, maintaining the security of our network and services, direct marketing, personalizing your experience with us, expanding the reach of our membership and educational information and opportunities, and improving our Website, products, and services.
 This also includes use of your Non-Personal Information (“NPI”) (see Section 13, Glossary).
 The NPI we automatically collect from you is generally used to render, administer, and improve the Website, our services, and our business.
 It helps us to improve our Website and to deliver a better and more personalized service.
 Purposes for which we may use your information include, but are not limited to, the following:

 - Presenting our Website and its contents to you.